 While heading to college is an exciting adventure, schools everywhere may look and feel a bit different from how they’ve been traditionally.
-You may be wondering when your semester will begin, if your classes will be online, in a classroom or a combination of both, and what life will be like on campus.
+You may be wondering if your classes will be online, in a classroom or a combination of both, and what life will be like on campus.
 For some students, finances may also be up in the air.
 Right now, you should focus on making sure you have a plan to pay for college and getting your finances in order, so you’re ready when school begins.

 Getting Your Finances in Order

 If you’re committed to a school and have a gap in funding (federal loans and scholarships often don’t cover all your expenses), it’s important to apply for student loans to cover the gap.
 Plan and apply for the loans you need now, so that you don’t miss your school’s deadline and the opportunity to get the funding you need.

 Private student loans are available for when federal student loans, grants, savings and scholarships don’t cover your educational costs.
 Most private lenders offer online applications.
 It doesn’t take long to fill out the loan application.
 For example, if you apply for a Navy Federal Credit Union student loan, it takes less than 15 minutes to apply.
 And, keep in mind, even though you’re applying for the loan now, you won’t have to repay it all right away.
 For Navy Federal loans, students have up to 4.5 years of in-school time plus a 6-month grace period before they enter into the 10-year full repayment period.